Programmes in Physics

 The Master's Programme in Physics is developed in coordination with research groups at Uppsala University.
 During the programme’s first three terms, you may choose from a range of advanced physics courses, thus providing a specialisation in one field of physics.
 You may also choose courses from other fields (of physics) in order to create an individual profile for your master degree.

-Courses in Physics and Astronomy
+Courses and Programmes in Physics and Astronomy